sudheerj/vuejs-interview-questions/README.md

      **[⬆ Back to Top](#table-of-contents)**

 86.  ### How do you resolve circular dependencies between components?
-     In complex applications, vue components will actually be each other’s descendent and ancestor in the render tree.
+     In complex applications, vue components will actually be each other's descendent and ancestor in the render tree.

      Let's say componentA and componentB included in their respective templates which makes circular dependency,
      ```javascript